FranxYao/franxyao.github.io/index.md

 -----

 ### PROJECTS
-* Variational Learning Latent Sentence Templates with Gumbel-CRFs. with Sasha Rush.
+* Variational Learning Latent Sentence Templates with Gumbel-CRFs.
+With Sasha Rush.
 In submission

 * On the Interpretability of Discrete Structured Representations: A Bayesian Perspective

-* Semantic parsing with RNNGs under supervised, semi-supervised, and transfer learning settings (Current, partially done during my internship at Tencent AI Lab with Dr. Kun Xu).
+* Semantic parsing with RNNGs under supervised, semi-supervised, and transfer learning settings.
+With Kun Xu at Tencent AI Lab Seattle.

 * Paraphrase Generation with Latent Bag of Words.
 NeurIPS 2019.